lightward/mechanic-tasks/docs/maintain-inventory-for-a-product-bundle/README.md

 * Whenever this task runs, any inventory updates to the bundle product will be overwritten.
 For the purposes of this task, the bundle's inventory is exclusively derived from the inventory of its components.
 (This also means that this task does not support "nested" bundles, in which a bundle component product is itself a bundle managed by another copy of this task.)
 * Feel free to manually adjust inventory for component products, keeping in mind that components with shared SKUs must be kept equal to each other.
 The bundle product's inventory will be synced appropriately.
 * Use the "Inventory buffer quantity" option to artificially keep the bundle product's inventory lower than the actual available quantity.
+- Fulfillment order moves (i.e. between locations) containing the bundle product SKU will be ignored by this task.

 ## Installing this task